CrosswaveOmega/JSPyBridge_Async/docs/guide/eventemitters.rst

 Utilizing EventEmitters From Python
 -----------------------------------

-To interact with EventEmitter on the python side, this library primarily utilized a special set of functions that allow for the assignment of python functions as listeners for NodeJS EventEmitters, found within ``javascriptasync.emitters``.
+To interact with EventEmitter on the python side, this library provides two methods.

+Method one is the functions defined within ``javascriptasync.emitters``, although you'll have to pass in the relevant Proxy object as an argument for each.

 .. automodule:: javascriptasync.emitters
    :members: